Here are the most asked questions about the Post-9/11 GI Bill.

 5. Question: Is the a limit to the benefits if I go to school half-time?

 Answer: Yes, if you are enrolled at 1/2 time or less (or on active duty) you are not eligible for the monthly housing stipend.
 You are eligible for an appropriately reduced stipend for books.
-The amount of tuition payable is the applicable percentage mentioned in an earlier question at a rate the lesser of:
+The amount of tuition payable is the applicable percentage shown above at a rate the lesser of:

 - Authorized charges; or